acceleratescience/acceleratescience.github.io/_posts/2021-07-08-JesseAllardice-ML-for-solar-tech.md

 I wrapped up my PhD a couple of months after the Residency.
 It was really my experience with Accelerate that encouraged me to focus on creating a new start-up in computer vision and I then moved into a role as a research engineer; something that would not have been possible without the Programme.
 I was meant to be shooting lasers at silicon but ended up using [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) – a technique that allows computers to interpret human language – to understand the structure of open banking language for a FinTech company.
 I also got involved with Cambridge Spark as a Tutor which helped me continue my learning.

-Ultimately, all this experience helped me to convey my interest to secure a position at Apple’s first [AI Residency Programme](https://machinelearning.apple.com/updates/introducing-aiml-residency-program) - an incredibly competitive recruitment process - 1000 for 1 place.
+Ultimately, all this experience helped me to convey my interest to secure a position at Apple’s first [AI Residency Programme](https://machinelearning.apple.com/updates/introducing-aiml-residency-program).
 I can definitely point to the Accelerate course and Cambridge Spark as key factors in getting the position.

 ***Jesse Allardice (July 2021)***